vgno/koa-add-trailing-slashes/README.md

 ### Options

  - `index` - Default file name, defaults to 'index.html'.
 Will automatically add slashes to folders that contain this index file, expected to be used with `koa-static`.
-Set to false to disable this.
+Defaults to `index.html`.
+ - `defer` - If true, serves after yield next, allowing any downstream middleware to respond first.
+Defaults to `true`.
+ - `chained` - If the middleware should continue modifying the url if it detects that a redirect already have been performed.
+Defaults to `true`.

 ## Example
 ```js